microsoft/trident/README.md

 - **network-override**: optional network configuration for the bootstrap OS.
 If not specified, the network configuration from Host Configuration (see below) will be used otherwise.
-- **grpc**: If present, this indicates that Trident should start a gRPC server to listen for commands.
+- **grpc**: If present (to make it present, add `listen-port` attribute which can be `null` for the detail port 50051 or the port number to be used for incoming gRPC connections), this indicates that Trident should start a gRPC server to listen for commands.
 The protocol is described by [proto/trident.proto](proto/trident.proto).
 This only applies to the current run of Trident.
-During provisioning, you can control whether gRPC is enabled on the runtime OS via the `enable_grpc` field within the Management section of the Host Configuration.
+During provisioning, you can control whether gRPC is enabled on the runtime OS via the `enable-grpc` field within the Management section of the Host Configuration.
 TODO: implement and document authorization for accessing the gRPC endpoint.